Skip to main content

 info

 Step 3.
-Create new instance for recovery
+Create a new instance to restore data

 lsblk